-There was no license revenue recorded for the three months ended June 30, 2020 or 2019.
-For the six months ended June 30, 2020, we recorded \$3.0 million in revenue related to our license agreement with Abbisko due to the achievement of a financial milestone in March 2020.
-There was no similar revenue recorded in the six months ended June 30, 2019.
-Pursuant to our agreement with Abbisko, we are eligible to receive potential development and regulatory milestone payments, which vary based on the number of indications developed, and potential commercial milestone payments based on annual net sales of mavorixafor-based licensed products.
+There was no license revenue recorded for the three months ended March 31, 2021.
+For the three months ended March 31, 2020, we recorded \$3.0 million in revenue related to our license agreement with Abbisko Therapeutics Co., Ltd., or Abbisko, due to the achievement of a financial milestone in March 2020.
+Pursuant to our license agreement with Abbisko, we are eligible to receive potential development and regulatory milestone payments, which vary based on the number of indications developed, and potential commercial milestone payments based on annual net sales of mavorixafor-based licensed products.
 The transaction price related to these milestones has been allocated to the delivery to Abbisko of the license to develop and commercialize mavorixafor, was satisfied at the inception of the arrangement in July 2019 and has been fully constrained.
 We have determined that the future sales of clinical and commercial supplies to Abbisko represent optional goods that will be recognized as revenue at a point in time when such clinical or commercial supply is delivered to Abbisko in the future.
-With respect to the remaining operational milestones, we will reevaluate the constraint on the transaction price associated with these milestones in each reporting period and as uncertain events are resolved or other changes in circumstances occur.
+With respect to the remaining operational milestones, we will continue to evaluate the constraint on the transaction price associated with these milestones in each reporting period and as uncertain events are resolved or other changes in circumstances occur.